Rohit Saraf – Boy with a golden touch!

 Cetaphil is a usual brand I go to and I use a lot of Aloe Vera Gel.
 Aloe Vera is usually my moisturizer.
 And If I get a pimple, I use something called Acnedap Gel, it’s an ointment that dries out my pimple overnight.

-Q. How would you define your sense of style?
+Q. Please tell us about your sense of style?

 I am very particular.
 Of course, when I am at home I am a complete mess.
 You will find me in boxers and T-shirts all the time.
 But when I am stepping out, I like to dress up.
 I have my days and phases where you’ll find me wearing just a white oversized T-shirt with Blue Jeans and White Sneakers, but then there are phases when I really like to experiment.
 So if I have to define my sense of style I would call it articulate.